 Drill hole WPC21-09 cut 9.3 meters (8.1 m true thickness) of 540g/t Ag, 23.5% Zn and 16.1% Pb of massive intergrown sphalerite and argentiferous galena down-dip of historical Anaconda and NovaGold drilling.
 This equates to 1,949g/t Ag Eq, a truly exceptional intercept.

 Waterpump Creek contains numerous geophysical targets and is open along strike and at depth.
 The deposit has excellent potential for additional discovery of Pb-Zn-Ag carbonate replacement mineralization.
 The mineralization at Waterpump Creek has very similar geological characteristics to prolific CRD systems (Santa Eulalia, Naica, Taylor-Sunnyside, Tintic).
 This type of CRD replacement mineralization is often continuous over multi-kilometer distances in major CRD systems.

-Various geophysical exploration methods are be evaluated for their potential to trace the mineralization at depth.
-We anticipate mounting a robust geophysical program in Spring 2022 prior to startup of the drilling program in May.
+Various geophysical exploration methods are being evaluated for their potential to trace the mineralization at depth.
+We anticipate mounting a robust geophysical program in Spring 2022 prior to start-up of the drilling program in May.